 Prior to this, Cat-Dan was part of Oxfam GB’s International Programme Quality Team where she supported technical programme advisors to develop and profile research publications promoting best practices.
 Cat-Dan also served as the chief consultant for a collaborative project with ECPAT International and Religions for Peace to equip faith leaders in protecting children from online sexual exploitation.

 Cat-Dan holds a double major Honours BA in Political Science and Religious Studies from Western University, and is based near Nottingham, UK.

-Colin Dyer is the Livelihoods Senior Advisor for Quality and Innovation and project manager for World Vision’s Ultra-Poor Graduation (UPG) project model.
+Colin Dyer is the Livelihoods Technical Director for Quality and Innovation and project manager for World Vision’s Ultra-Poor Graduation (UPG) project model.

 He first started with World Vision in 2015 as the Economic Development Advisor for Pacific and Timor-Leste (PTL) and then worked within World Vision Australia (WVA) on new livelihoods developments.
 He also has experience in small and micro business development, especially in the areas of fiscal management and community-based savings and loan groups and ultra-poor graduation.

 Colin comes from a substantial business background with previous roles in marketing and development for Australian-based enterprises.
 More recently he was based in the Pacific Islands as the founding managing director of a significant and sustainable social enterprise.
 He also worked with a local NGO in Myanmar as their programme manager in small business and micro finance.